William and Mary (TV series): DVD releases

 William and Mary has been released in its entirety on DVD in individual and complete sets.
 In the United States and Canada (Region 1), the series was never released in any singular series sets, however it was released in a set comprising the first two series, via Image Entertainment, before a complete collection set was made available from Acorn Media.
-In the UK (Region 2), it was initially released by VCI (Video Collection International) for its first series, before going out-if-print, and the rights were subsequently acquired by ITV DVD who re-released the first series, alongside the debut release of the second series in both individual sets and a collected box set.
+In the UK (Region 2), it was initially released by VCI (Video Collection International) for its first series, before going out-of-print, and the rights were subsequently acquired by ITV DVD who re-released the first series, alongside the debut release of the second series in both individual sets and a collected box set.
 This was followed by the release of the third series and the complete series the following month.
 In Australia and New Zealand (Region 4), distribution rights were initially held by Shock Records, in which they released all three series individually and in a complete collection set.
 All series, including the complete series box set, was later made available by Roadshow Entertainment.
 As of 2024, distribution rights are held by Madman Entertainment, who have re-released the complete series set, but no individual sets.